HealthONE StaRN Residency for New Graduate Registered Nurses

 We invite new or recent graduate registered nurses to apply for a unique opportunity to receive didactic and clinical training for either ICU, Progressive Care, Medical/Telemetry, or Medical/Surgical.
-This program will allow new graduates to obtain specific experience through our intensive residency program and then transition to staff nurse roles within the nursing departments of HCA/HealthONE Hospitals.
+This residency will allow new graduates to obtain specific experience through our intensive training and then transition to staff nurse roles within the nursing departments of HCA/HealthONE Hospitals.

-With seven hospitals to choose from, HCA/HealthONE is a growing system that combines stability and growth.
+With many hospitals and locations to choose from, HCA/HealthONE is a growing system that combines stability and growth.
 We have more training opportunities, more advancement potential, and an impressive range of benefits.

 - Rose Medical Center